 The cross curricular topic based approach follows on from that experienced at Thorns Infant School.

-Children have a daily guided reading lesson, literacy lesson,and numeracy lesson.
+Children have daily English and Maths lessons and regular guided reading sessions.
 These lessons are linked to the overall topic theme as and when appropriate.

-Parents can find out further information about the curriculum by reading the Half termly topic information sheet.
+Parents can find out further information about the curriculum by reading the half-termly topic information sheet.
 These are sent home each half term and are also provided on our website to give further detail about each unit of work.
-There is also chances for parents to find out more about the curriculum through open evenings, parent partnership meetings and by joining us on special curriculum days.
+There are also chances for parents to find out more about the curriculum through open evenings, parent partnership meetings and by joining us on special curriculum days.
 Teachers will also be happy to answer any further questions about the curriculum.

 Core Learning Skills